shader-slang/slang/docs/api-users-guide.md

 Note that the returned pointer is guaranteed to live at least as long as the compile request, but no longer.
 If you need to retain the data for later use, then you must make your own copy.

-If any errors occured, you shouldn't expect to read any useful output (other than the diagnostics) from the request; you should destroy it and move on.
+If any errors occurred, you shouldn't expect to read any useful output (other than the diagnostics) from the request; you should destroy it and move on.

 ### Reading Output Code